Over the past few months, our team - led by Taylor Smith - has been hard at work preparing a new console to support our customers.

 Will I have to upgrade my database version?

 For users on Neo4j 3.1 and above, no. If you're on 3.1 or later, you can upgrade when you're ready. (spoiler: we'll have new versions of Neo4j Enterprise available)

 What do I need to do?

 Nothing really.
 Once you're moved over, you'll notice some differences in the UI and new features.

 Just be on the lookout for the notice for the new console's avaialability.
 We'll be sending out notices regarding changes before, during and after.

-The UI will get a refresh, but we're also adding in some new features!
+The UI will get a slight refresh, but we're also adding in some new features!

 Zero Impact, Self-Service Upgrades